Azure-Samples/azd-template-artifacts/docs/development-guidelines/global-deployment.md

 # Global Deployment

-This document outlines the best practices for handling global-standard type Azure OpenAI deployments, particularly focusing on the issue of resource deletion conflicts.
+This document outlines a workaround for a known upstream bug handling global-standard type Azure OpenAI deployments (issue of resource deletion conflicts).

 ## Issue